Travelling King - Helping people to turn their holiday dreams into a reality!

 We had stopped in the Brachina Gorge to have some lunch.
 We pulled over to a nice spot and popped the Billy on to make a nice hot cuppa and to cook up some 2-minute noodles.

 After sitting around for a few mins chatting to each other, a medium sized Yellow-footed rock-wallaby hopped past, we spent the next half an hour watching it hop around us and standing there watching us and of course posing for pictures!
-As we kept trying to get closer and closer to get a better photo, it would hop away and after a while, we gave up because we didn’t want to freak it out, it hopped off to a nearby stream.

 Plan your trip?

 Avoid hidden fees in the exchange rate while withdrawing from millions of ATMs abroad, paying in restaurants and shops, and buying your accommodation and flights using the Wise Card.
-You can hold up to 50+ currencies at once, and convert them in real time with the free Wise app.
+You can hold up to 40+ currencies at once to spend in in over 150 countries, and convert them in real time with the free Wise app.

 Need help planning your trip from start to finish?
 Check out these helpful links:

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
+You can also read our content/editorial policy here.

 Having Lunch with a Yellow-footed rock-wallaby

-We went back to chatting away, me sitting in the back of the 4wd and the driver sitting on the ground eating his noodles.
-A few minutes later a smaller (as with all animals, smaller = cuter) Yellow-footed rock-wallaby hopped up to us, getting closer and closer, it was really curious about what we were eating!
 The second we moved, it freaked out and hopped away, but not too far away..
 We spend ages take photos of it as it circled us and the car!
-Check out the cute video here
+Check out the cute video of our experience

 Having Lunch with a Yellow-footed rock-wallaby